Abdallah-1990/San-Francisco-Crime-Classification/README.md

 In this Project,

-PySpark was used to predict what type of crime will occur in a given region with prepared code for Kaggle submission
+Using pySpark, San-Francisco crime dataset was worked through to predict what type of crime will occur in a given region with prepared code for Kaggle submission

 https://www.kaggle.com/c/sf-crime/overview